simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 ## Adding Alerts
 With the MOOSE script which we ran above, all of the steps converged to a result successfully.
 However if we allowed the simulation to continue for a longer time, then as the system reached a steady state where the temperature gradient was uniform across the bar, the steps would begin to fail to converge.
-When this happens, MOOSE will incrementally decrease the time delta which is used betrween steps, to attempt to find a converging solution.
-It will continue to do this until it either finds a converging solution, or the time delta is below some minimum specified within MOOSE.
-This process can continue for a very long time, and even if it does eventually find a time delta with a converging solution, the simulation is not giving us any further useful information (since the system is pretty much in a steady state already).
-So instead of waiting for MOOSE to do this process, we may want to trigger an alert as soon as there is a non converged step, and stop execution of the MOOSE simulation.
+When this happens, MOOSE will decrement the time delta which is used between steps, to attempt to find a converging solution.
+It will continue to do this until it either finds a converging solution, or the time delta is below some specified minimum.
+This process can continue for a very long time, and even if it does eventually find a time delta with a converging solution, we will not obtain any further useful information since the system is already very close to a steady state.
+So instead of waiting for MOOSE to do this process, we can trigger an alert as soon as there is a non-converged step, and use it to stop execution of the MOOSE simulation.

 As an example, take your MOOSE script, and change the details in the Executioner block to have `end_time = 60`.
-If you were to run the simulation now, you would see that you get non convergence at around step 50.
-Waiting for the simulation to fully complete will take around 6 minutes on a standard office laptop, but most of this time was taken up by the code reducing the time step and retrying.
+If you were to run the simulation now, you would see that you get non-convergence at around step 50.
+Waiting for the simulation to fully complete will take around 6 minutes on a standard office laptop, but most of this time is taken up by the code reducing the time step and retrying.

 !!! docker "Run in Docker Container"
     If you would like to see what the MOOSE script does when failing to converge, you can run: